 Once you’re there, park and get ready to go on your first mini adventure to the Bright Angel’s Point.
 It’s here, at the main overlook that you will get to see the beautiful crevices and sweeping views of the Grand Canyon.
 The trail is a 0.5-mile short, paved path.
 If you want extra views, there are dozens of more trails to enjoy.
 Cape Royal Point (0.6 mi), Transept Trail (3 mi), and the Bridle Trail (1.2 mi + pet and bike-friendly) are popular additional hikes to do in the morning.

 Come brunchtime, head into the Grand Canyon Lodge for some refreshments.
 The Lodge is a beautiful complex and although it was mostly closed when we went (due to the pandemic), there was still to-go food and drink service for guests and visitors.
-You can read more about the Grand Canyon North Rim and its southern neighbor here.
+Can’t choose?
+Read more about the Grand Canyon North Rim vs the South Rim.

 After a refreshing morning in the wild and solitude of the North Rim, head back out the way you came.